 3 Day Mount Rainier Itinerary

 Day 3: Spend your day in the Sunrise area exploring the wildflower meadows and enjoying the views of Mount Rainier from the overlook by the junction of Sunrise Rim Trail and Emmons Vista Nature Trail (pinned on the map above).
-Choose a day-hike such as Fremont Lookout, Sourdough Ridge, or The Burrows, and enjoy your last hours in the park.
+Choose a day-hike such as Fremont Lookout, Sourdough Ridge, or The Burroughs, and enjoy your last hours in the park.
 You can exit the park via the northeast or southeast entries if that is quicker, rather than driving back through Ashford.

 5 Day Mount Rainier Itinerary